-Home/Away Assist can use your Eco Temperatures to help save energy while no one’s home.
+Home/Away Assist can use your Eco Temperature to help save energy while no one's home.

-Your Nest thermostat will automatically switch to Eco Temperatures after it senses that nobody’s home if you’ve enabled Home/Away Assist to help save you energy.
+Your Nest thermostat will automatically switch to your Eco Temperature after it senses that nobody’s home to help save you energy.

 In the Eco menu, the heating and cooling temperatures you set here will be used when you’re away.

-Safety Temperatures can prevent your home from going above or below certain temperatures when the set limits are reached.
-You’ll see options to adjust your Safety Temperatures here.
+Safety temperatures can prevent your home from going above or below certain temperatures when the set limits are reached.
+You’ll find options to adjust your safety temperatures here.

 Hot Water Schedule

-You’ll only see this option if you have a 3rd generation Nest Learning Thermostat and it’s wired to control your domestic hot water.
+This option will only appear if you have a 3rd generation Nest Learning Thermostat and it’s wired to control your domestic hot water.

 Here, you can set a schedule to heat your domestic hot water.

-Nest Sense is a combination of sensors and algorithms that help your thermostat learn about you and your home.
+Nest Sense is a combination of sensors and algorithms that helps your thermostat learn about you and your home.

-Depending on your system type, you may not see all of the below Nest Sense options.
-Click an option below to learn how to change its settings.
+Depending on your system type, you may not find all of the below Nest Sense options.
+Choose an option below to find out how to change its settings.

-True Radiant: If you have a radiant system, you’ll see this option in addition to Early-On.
-When this is enabled, your thermostat automatically preheats your home so it will reach your scheduled temperature on time.
+- True Radiant: When this is enabled, your thermostat automatically turns your heating on early so your home will reach your scheduled temperature on time.